keboola/connection-docs/catalog/multi-project/index.md

 anything in the database schema, they can do that in an unlimited number of arbitrarily sized steps, provided that the shared data remains same.
 For that they can use the entire power of SQL, Python, R and Julia transformations combined.
 This is a much more flexible solution then the traditional way of creating views.
-Then there is, of course, the advantage that you can work with the Oracle data even when the server is down; but that's integral part of Keboola Connection.
+Then there is, of course, the advantage that you can work with the Oracle data even when the server is down; but that's integral part of Keboola.

 On a very high level, the following schema represents a single project setup: